8K HDR Playback Using Spin Digital’s Media Player

 Figure 3.
 8K HDR playback with Spin Digital’s media player (Spin Player)

 Spin Digital’s media player has been validated successfully for 8Kp60 HDR playback using the HDMI 2.1 interface.
-The recommended playback system for 8K “distribution format” consists of a workstation with the following components:
+The recommended playback system for 8K is described in the technical brochures of the different players editions: Spin Player HEVC and Spin Player VVC.

-8K HDR playback with HDMI 2.1 has been validated using a Sony KD-85ZH8 8K TV.
-8K content in PQ format including static HDR10 metadata was encoded in HEVC.
+8K HDR playback with HDMI 2.1 has been validated using a Sony Bravia XR Z9J 8K HDR TV (XR-75Z9J).
+8K content in PQ format including static HDR10 metadata was encoded in HEVC using Spin Digital file encoder (Spin Enc File).
 Spin Player decoded the HEVC stream and performed rendering in HDR10 (PQ), as shown in the figure below.
 Windows 10 was configured for HDR10, and the GPU was configured for 8Kp60, 4:2:0, 10-bit format.

-Figure 4: Spin Player screenshot when playing 8K PQ encoded content on an 8K TV
+Figure 4: Spin Player HEVC screenshot when playing 8K PQ encoded content on an 8K TV

 - ST 2084:2014 – SMPTE Standard – High Dynamic Range Electro-Optical Transfer Function of Mastering Reference Displays, Aug.
 2014.